 Tribal consultation is broadly defined as a process of meaningful government-to-government communication and coordination between U.S. government agencies and tribal governments before an agency takes actions or implements decisions (“undertakings”) that may affect tribes or tribal interests.
 Federal consultation practices have been established as federal government policy in several presidential directives (Clinton, G.W.
 Bush, Obama, Biden).
 Numerous states and municipalities have also sought to include input from Tribal Governments when their actions are thought to affect tribal interests.

-The City of Boulder respects and honors American Indian Tribal sovereignty and self-determination and conducts government-to-government consultations with federally recognized Tribal Nations that share agreements with the city.
+The City of Boulder respects and honors American Indian Tribal sovereignty and self-determination and conducts engagement projects and government-to-government consultations with appointed Representatives from federally recognized Tribal Nations that share agreements with the city.
 The city follows federal and state consultation guidelines and guidance for consultations with Tribal Nations, including those that share agreements with the city.
-It also bases its consultation practices on direction and wishes provided by Tribal Representatives during ongoing consultations.
-City consultation with federally recognized American Indian Nations is also guided by the State of Colorado Tribal Consultation Guide prepared by the Colorado Commission of Indian Affairs.
+It also bases its consultation practices on guidance and desires provided by Tribal Representatives during ongoing consultations.
+The city recognizes and understands that it needs better standard practices to collaborate with local Indigenous community members on a broader, community-wide basis.

 The City of Boulder invited these American Indian Tribal Nations to participate in a March 2022 consultation: